-Covid 19 coronavirus: Ngāi Tahu Tourism has no revenue, to cut 300+ jobs
+Covid 19 coronavirus: Shotover Jet, top tourism attractions close as Ngāi Tahu Tourism cuts 300+ jobs

-Christchurch-headquartered powerhouse Ngāi Tahu Tourism has announced it will shut with the loss of more than 300 jobs.
+Many of New Zealand's top tourist attractions - including the Shotover Jet - are closing as Ngāi Tahu Tourism announces the loss of more than 300 jobs.

-Mike Pohio, chief executive of Ngāi Tahu Holdings and Lisa Tumahai, Kaiwhakahaere of Te Rūnanga o Ngāi Tahu, have just issued a joint statement.

-The business owns the Shotover Jet near Queenstown, Franz Josef Glacier Guides, Rotorua's Agrodome and Rainbow Springs, the Dark Sky Project in Tekapo, and was establishing the All Black's Experience due to open in Auckland in mid-year in what was the SkyCity Convention Centre.
+The Christchurch-based powerhouse business owns the Shotover Jet near Queenstown, Franz Josef Glacier Guides, Rotorua's Agrodome and Rainbow Springs, the Dark Sky Project in Tekapo, and was establishing the All Black's Experience due to open in Auckland in mid-year in what was the SkyCity Convention Centre.

-The impacts of Covid-19 and the related moves made to protect New Zealanders' health have taken a significant toll on the tourism industry, from which Ngāi Tahu Tourism has not been immune, it said.
+The impacts of Covid-19 and the lockdown had taken a significant toll on the tourism industry, from which Ngāi Tahu Tourism had not been immune, the company said in a statement.

 READ MORE: